 - Google Analytics and Google Analytics Premium

 Choosing the right cloud might be difficult, knowing all three are ISO 27001 certified and well-cushioned when it comes to security.
-However, most professional organizations choose GCP as their performing platforms.
+However, most professional organizations choose GCP as their performing platform.
 Other than that, as Google shares the same infrastructure as that of Google Search and YouTube, many high-end companies invest in Google Cloud.
 Major clients of Google Cloud are HSBC, PayPal, 20th Century Fox, Bloomberg, Dominos, and more.

 Implementing ISO 27001 is a lot of hard work and money, as it needs to be renewed continuously as ISO 27001 and ISO 9001 certification.
-However, once an organization becomes ISO 27001 certified, the advantages outweigh initial challenges.
+However, once an organization becomes ISO 27001 certified, the advantages outweigh the initial challenges.
 In the end, the ISO 27001 certification process has a hugely positive return on investment and a better tomorrow for your enterprise.

 For more reading, here is some more material!